-sorrowful pride that the Erkel's curtain had been lowered for the last time on my piece."
+Thus, on 30 June 2007, the Erkel Theatre closed: the last performance was Our Contemporary Stars - Step-by-Step.
+The finale of the modern ballet night showcasing the work of several young choreographers was Miklós Dávid Kerényi's composition So really?!
+In 2011, the dancer/choreographer revealed what had inspired him:"I thought one could not just guietly walk away when they closed a century-old theatre, where each evening two thousand people had watched us, and where we too had season could only begin on October 7, spent half our lives.
+I was filled with a sorrowful pride that the Erkel's curtain had been lowered for the last time on my piece."
 This was followed by examinations by the opera faculty of the Ferenc Liszt Music Academy from the works of Leoncavallo, Donizetti and Smetana (Pagliacci, L'elisir d'amore and The Bartered Bride), and then the building was locked up.
 Or rather, it was not, because even though it was closed to the audience, a successful static load test meant it could be used as a rehearsal hall for Opera House productions.

 Meanwhile, not one of the many unknowns was resolved.
 There was news that a multifunctional building would be built by the autumn of 2012, where the opera would perform for 180 days, and the construction tender would be issued shortly (September 2008), or that pursuant to a government resolution, the New Erkel Theatre was also part of the government's long-term developments (October 2009), or that there was a realistic chance that the Erkel would reopen in 2011, with an independent director and chief music director, but sharing an intendant with the Opera (January 2011).
-At the

-opening of the 2011/2012 season,

-Szilveszter Ókovács, as the government

-commissioner, hoped that after

-renovation in December 2012, the

-Erkel could re-open on the 101st

-anniversary of the building's opening.

-The government set aside 1.8 billion

-forints for the work over two years,

-that is, enough for the building to be

-renovated to a condition suitable for

-holding performances.

-be convected.

-Februar

-nekünkt

-in which

-opera st

-took the

-was also

-exclusive

-handers.
+At the opening of the 2011/2012 season,be completeSzilveszter Ókovács, as the governmentcentre.commissioner, hoped that afterrenovation in December 2012, theErkel could re-open on the 101stnekünkstanniversary of the building's opening.in whichThe government set aside 1.8 billionopera stforints for the work over two years,took ththat is, enough for the building to bewas alsorenovated to a condition suitable forexclusiveholding performances.hander